xtuml/training/doc-training/notes/5_xtuml_editor_developer.md

 6.1.1.2   Installing xtUML Editor on Windows
 ```
 ```
-Owner:
+Owner:    Keith
-6.2       Create account on github
+6.2       Download and install add-ons file
+6.2.1     Follow the steps to do this in [3]
 ```
 ```
-Owner:
+Owner:    Keith
-6.3       Download and install add-ons file
-6.3.1     Follow the steps to do this in [3]
+6.3       Create account on github
 ```
 ```
 Owner:    Travis